 FOREIGN SECURITIES.
-The Trust and certain ETFs in the Trust portfolio may invest all or a portion of their assets in securities of issuers domiciled outside of the United States or that are denominated in various foreign currencies and multinational foreign currency units.
+The Trust and certain ETFs in the Trust portfolio may invest in securities of issuers domiciled outside of the United States or that are denominated in various foreign currencies and multinational foreign currency units.
 Investing in securities of foreign entities and securities denominated in foreign currencies involves certain risks not involved in domestic investments, including, but not limited to: fluctuations in foreign exchange rates; future foreign political and economic developments; and different legal systems and possible imposition of exchange controls or other foreign government laws or restrictions.